When it comes to retirement investing, it’s not always what stocks you invest in that matter, but what accounts you use.

 What’s your risk tolerance?

-Are you okay with potentially volatile shifts in your portfolio, or would you prefer something more conservative?
+Are you okay with potentially volatile shifts in your portfolio if you invest in real estate markets like New York, Denver, or Austin?
+Or would you prefer something more conservative?

 Each mutual fund has its own investment strategy, and it’s wise to research your options and choose one that can cater to your preferred level of risk.

 Some options, like income funds, typically carry less risk.
-Others, such as equity funds built on new business or volatile assets and companies, will present more risk.
+Others, such as equity funds built on new businesses or volatile assets and companies, will present more risk.

 Fortunately, if you choose to, you can invest in multiple mutual funds, mixing riskier options that may have higher returns with less volatile ones that may have a slower rate of increase.